bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     /dev/sda6       none            swap    sw                     0      0
     /dev/vg1/lv1    /Data           auto    errors=remount-ro      0      2

-Data HERE HERE HERE BERTO ADD CREATE DIRECTORY
-    EOF

-Once the unit has booted properly then users can perform further customization of the fstab file to include the large Data partition and possibly the "boot" and other partitions.
+Once the unit has booted properly then users can perform further customization of the fstab file and the file systems.

 ### Customize dhcp client configuration in /etc/dhcp/dhclient.conf
 Here we modify the default dhcp client configuration to make it more